-Two million Muslims begin Hajj pilgrimage in Mecca - BBC News
+Muslims begin Hajj pilgrimage in Mecca

 Some two million Muslims from across the world have begun the annual Hajj pilgrimage in Saudi Arabia.

-Dressed in simple white clothes, the pilgrims started at sunset by circling the cube-shaped Kaaba in Mecca's Grand Mosque, Islam's holiest site.
+They started at sunset on Wednesday by circling the Kaaba in Mecca's Grand Mosque, Islam's holiest site.

 Iranians are once again participating this year after missing the last Hajj following a deadly stampede in 2015.

-But only a few dozen pilgrims are there from neighbouring Qatar, embroiled in a bitter dispute with Saudi Arabia.
+There were conflicting reports about the number of pilgrims attending from neighbouring Qatar, which is embroiled in a bitter dispute with Saudi Arabia.

+Qatar's state-run National Human Rights Committee estimated that only a few dozen Qataris had crossed the border, which was opened two weeks ago by the Saudi authorities.

+But the governor of Mecca said 1,564 Qataris were undertaking the Hajj, up from 1,210 last year.

 For Muslims, the Hajj is the fifth and final pillar of Islam.
 It is something that every sane adult Muslim must undertake at least once in their lives if they can afford it and are physically able.